-10 Most Expensive Casino Suites in the World
+10 Most Expensive Casino Suites In The World

 Gambling is synonymous with luxury and extravagance.
 But, the reality of it (i.e. where you stay) may not always live up to the expectation.
 However, there are some hotel suites that are so spectacular that they will exceed any preconceptions you may have.
 While establishments like the Skylofts may be ‘slightly’ more attainable (at $1000 per night), some of the most luxurious rooms in the world boast features, such as solariums, salons, saunas, zen gardens, Roman baths, movie theatres and even a private basketball court.
 See our top picks for the most expensive and extravagant casino hotel suites in existence;